AnthonyKNorman/ESP8266-Home-Assistant-RGB-Bulb/README.md

 This code exposes that ability via an MQTT server, which, in turn, means I can use Home Assistant to control the bulb.

 You can see my screenshot from HA in the discussion link.

+tywe3s.py contains the main code.
+You need to edit this to set your wifi credentials and the address of your MQTT server. main.py just menas the tywe3s.py autoruns at power up.